prg-titech/Sanajeh/README.md

 # Sanajeh
-A python interface for calling Dynasoar APIs.
+A DSL for GPGPU programming with Python objects.

 # Get-start
 Run this after `git clone`